TOPdesk/i18n-puzzles/templates/welcome.md

 Race to complete a series of coding puzzles.

 You will be given a set of basic puzzles, that should be relatively easy to solve.
 Speed is key!
-See how many you can solve or how fast yo can solve them all.
-You will get 50 minutes.
+See how many you can solve or how fast you can solve them all.
+You will get __45 minutes__.
 Be the fastest!

 ## Requirements